SUMMARY

 However, when a group of miners controls more than 50% of the network, they can manipulate the network by preventing new transactions, invalidating transactions, double-spending, or changing historical blocks.

-How 51% Attack Works?
+How Does a 51% Attack Work?

-Before understanding the 51% attack, let’s discuss how exactly a blockchain network works.
 A blockchain works like a distributed ledger, recording all crypto transactions that occur on the network.
 The blocks are linked to each other through cryptographic techniques, and the information of a block is recorded in its previous block.
 Thus, once the transaction is confirmed and added to the distributed ledger, it is impossible to alter it.

-Miners worldwide validate transactions by solving complex mathematical puzzles.
-They are paid in freshly minted cryptocurrencies as mining rewards for contributing their computational resources.
+Miners are paid in freshly minted cryptocurrencies as mining rewards for contributing their computational resources.
+However, in a 51% attack, when an authority controls more than 50% of computing power.

-In a 51% attack, when an individual or a group gains over 50% of mining power, they can disrupt the entire blockchain’s characteristics, rewrite blockchain history, and even attempt to reverse transactions.
+When an individual or a group gains over 50% of mining power, they can disrupt the entire blockchain’s characteristics, rewrite blockchain history, and even attempt to reverse transactions.
 Since the attackers own most of the network, they can alter the whole blockchain and its functionality.

 However, a 51% is nearly impossible, especially on a reputed blockchain like Bitcoin, as it demands tremendous energy.
 Thus, most hackers aim for smaller networks for a 51% attack.